alexjgustafson/wcdayton2019/src/slides.md

 With a capital L

+`<Link to="/howdy">Howdy</Link>`

 ---

+# React from there on out

+For the most part, other than these concepts you can write JSX just like you would in any other React app.

+- Components
+- Nested components
+- Modular CSS

+---

 # 4. Pros and Cons

----

-# Pros
+## Pros

 - If this sounds more exciting than terrifying, that's the pro
-- Performance first
+- Modern JS tooling built-in
+- No restriction on the _data_ your content creators manage
+- Site visitors receive optimal performance

+## Cons

+- Doesn't "feel like" WordPress templates
+- More complicated hosting setup
+- WordPress plugins with complicated display can be cumbersome on the Gatsby side
+- Frequency of updates may rule out Gatsby due to rebuild time

 ---

-# Cons

-- Relies on npm/yarn packages more than WordPress plugins
-- Complicated hosting setup

----

 # 5. More Advanced Setups to Consider

 - WP GraphQL plugin can allow GraphQL queries directly to WP instead of using a transformer
-- Gatsby Themes and ports of WordPress themes
+- Gatsby Themes and ports of WordPress themes.
+Checkout [gatsbywpthemes.com](https://gatsbywpthemes.com/)
+- Host your Gatsby App and WP on the same domain, but different ports

 ---